-Retaliation is prohibited by University policy and law.
+Retaliation is prohibited by University policy.
 The University will not tolerate retaliation in any form against any individual who makes an allegation, files a report, serves as a witness, assists a Complainant or Respondent, or participates in an investigation under these procedures.
-Allegations of retaliation should be immediately reported to the Director.
-Retaliation is further defined in the Discrimination Complaint and Response policy and the Student Conduct Code.
+Allegations of retaliation should be immediately reported to the University.
+Retaliation is further defined in the Prohibited Discrimination and Retaliation Policy and the Student Conduct Code.